ashwath-karthikeyan/ashwath-karthikeyan.github.io/_posts/2000-01-01-gazebo-slam.markdown

 This project is the result of what I learned from an [online course](https://www.udemy.com/course/ros-navigation/) I took, which was a solid introduction to ROS-Gazebo, mobile robotics, and most importantly, SLAM algorithms.
 ROS has an infamously steep learning curve, but this course simplifies the process and guides you through the setup, installation, and a quick implementation of a simple project.
 I recommend it to anyone starting out in robotics and ROS.

 As can be seen in the name, Simultaneous Localization and Mapping is a combination of two tasks performed at once.
 Localization is the process by which a robot determines its position within an environment, often relative to a known location.
 Mapping, on the other hand, involves the creation of a map of the environment itself.
 The inherent challenge in SLAM is that effective mapping requires accurate localization, and accurate localization depends on a detailed map.
 This interdependency creates a complex chicken-and-egg problem, as each task requires the other to be completed successfully.
-SLAM algorithms are designed to solve this dilemma by updating the map and the robot's position simultaneously, using data from sensors and previous maps.
+SLAM algorithms are designed to solve this dilemma by updating the map and the robot's position simultaneously, using data from sensors and previously generated maps.

 ### Installing TurtleBot3 library